 Statistics show that 17 percent of Americans have at least one tattoo, while another nearly 20 percent are considering getting one.
-Now that it’s not a rarity to see a passer-by with ink all over his or her body (and/or face), an increasing number of Americans are asking our wrongful termination attorney Los Angeles, “Can I be fired because of my tattoos?”
+Now that it’s not a rarity to see a passer-by with ink all over his or her body (and/or face), an increasing number of Americans are asking our wrongful termination attorney in Los Angeles, “Can I be fired because of my tattoos?”

-Indeed, it is true that many employers in California and all across the U.S. establish dress codes that prohibit tattoos and any ink on bodies.
+Indeed, it is true that many employers in California and all across the U.S. establish dress codes that prohibit tattoos and any ink on their bodies.
 And while more often than not employers have a right to adopt dress codes prohibiting tattoos for their employees, in some cases doing so may amount to discrimination.

 “In other words, if you get fired because of your tattoos, you may be able to sue your employer for wrongful termination,” explains our Los Angeles wrongful termination attorney at JML Law.